I went up to the bus stop nice and warm after standing and changing under the heater, in my jacket cradling my coffee, unrushed.

 Before I get hitched, have a packed life, travel a ton, I am chilling out and surrendering to a lifestyle dictated by only me.
 And a few concerned friends.
 You gotta honour those who care about you.

-I’m a bachelorette of six years, former playgirl and proud of it.
+I’m a bachelorette of seven years, former playgirl and proud of it.

 Before you can have a life partner you need to know how you tick, what you stand for and just enjoy yourself naturally.
 That’s a huge power no one can take from you.
 I spent most of my 20s researching life and now I’m enjoying nature.